Heart Attitudes – How to Heal Our Hearts

 Jesus is not thrilled with an external religion that does nothing for the inside.
 What happens if we take a dish with food on it, wash the outside and bottom, but leave the food on the plate?

-Awhile back I had come home for a weekend from vacation.
-I cooked some fish while I was home.
-I ran some water in the pan that I cooked the fish and left it in the sink.
-Two weeks later, we came home from vacation.
 Do you have any idea of the smell filling our house?
 Jesus said this is what external religion is like.
-The truth is that each of us have darkness in our hearts (Mat 15:19).
+The truth is that each of us has darkness in our hearts (Mat 15:19).
 None of us are as clean on the inside as we appear to be on the outside.
 We each know the darkness in our own hearts and that if we do not clean our hearts, we become defiled and stink up the whole person.

 Heart Attitudes

-Have you ever become odious to yourself?
-You could smell your own body and it was not a pleasing aroma.
-I don’t know of any smell that I dislike more than smelling myself.
-The worst part about that is most likely if I can smell myself, someone else has already noticed my smell.
-I remember once when I had mowed my front yard and had come into the house and set down in my chair.
+I remember once when I had mowed my front yard, came into the house, and set down in my chair.
 My wife walked past me.
 She turned up her nose, waved her hand in front of her nose, and said, “You stink!”
 Well, I knew that I was sweaty and hot.
 I knew I needed to take a shower shortly, but I didn’t think I stunk.
 Even if I did stink, I suppose I thought she would understand.

 Isn’t it this way in the spiritual with our hearts?